Burgh Castle Roman Fort

 Burgh Fort has traditionally been identified with the Saxon Shore fort named as Gariannonum in a Roman army document written around AD 400, however recent research suggests that the description of Gariannonum may apply just as easily to Caister-on-Sea on the other bank of the estuary.
 It was large enough to hold a garrison of between 500 and 1000 legionaries, or up to 500 cavalry and their horses.
 Excavations on the site have turned up a cavalry helmet.

 The fort has a maximum inner width of 205 by 100 metres.
 The walls on three sides of the fort are fairly intact, but that on the west side have collapsed into the water.
 The walls stand to a height of 4.6 metres, and are supported by six pear-shaped bastions.

 Interestingly, these large bastions were not part of the original design but were added when the walls were half complete.
-At the centre of each bastion, near the top, is a ole that probably supported a support for a timber structure.
+At the centre of each bastion, near the top, is a hole that probably supported a frame for a timber structure.
 An alternative theory is that the hole helped brace a large catapult mounted on top of the bastion.

 The walls are in excellent condition and are missing only the parapet that ran along the wall top and protected soldiers patrolling the wall.
 The internal and internal; faces would originally have been faced with tile and flint.